-I have been contacted by constituents who would like to see political reform in the UK and, as some may be aware, this issue was recently debated in the House of Commons.
-As I was, unfortunately, unable to be present due to pre-existing diary commitments, I read the debate transcript with great interest and have provided a link to it here:
+I am regularly contacted by constituents who would like to see political reform in the UK and, as some may be aware, this issue was last debated in the House of Commons on the 30th of January 2025.
+If constituents are interested, you can access the debate transcript here:

 Proportional Representation: General Elections - Hansard - UK Parliament

-Although each of the systems put forward for discussion was shown to have pros and cons, the PR system was lauded for being modern and practiced by many, much younger democracies than ours.
+Although each of the systems put forward for discussion was shown to have pros and cons, I am aware the PR system was lauded for being modern and practiced by many, much younger democracies than ours.
 However, I would point out our country has elected more stable Governments than most European nations have under proportional representation and our democracy has stood the test for time for generations.
+I do understand the passion to try and improve the UK’s political system and it is crucial that as politicians we always look for ways to improve.
+Nonetheless, I believe we should be proud of the peaceful and democratic way we have governed ourselves as a nation for so many years.

 ‘The UK’s democratic system and institutions are strong and are rightly held the world over as a strong example of democracy…at this time the Government have no plans to change the voting system for elections to the House of Commons.’